Fiona Salisbury is the University’s new Executive Director of Library Services.

 At the national level, Fiona is Director of the Enabling a Modern Curriculum Program for the Council of Australian University Librarians (CAUL), and she previously led the CAUL Digital Dexterity Capacity and Capability Building Project.
 She has also led projects on open access eTextbook publishing and digital readiness.
 A Fellow of the Higher Education Academy (UK), Fiona received a national Citation for Outstanding Contribution to Student Learning from the Office of Learning and Teaching in addition to university awards.

 Fiona is currently completing her PhD in education and has recently published on connecting the library to the curriculum, and on students as partners in the academic library.
 She is highly regarded amongst her peers and more generally in the sector for her expertise on the development and adoption of Open Electronic Resources (OER) and digital literacies on Australian university campuses.

-The Director Library Services leads the strategic direction and implementation for the University’s scholarly information resources and services.
+The Executive Director Library Services at Western leads the strategic direction and implementation for the University’s scholarly information resources and services.
 The Director Library Services is also responsible for University wide copyright matters and the curation of Whitlam Prime Ministerial Collection.